-9.1.1.3 Service or subscriber or multiservice site scheduler child to port scheduler parent
+8.1.1.2 Service or multiservice site scheduler child to port scheduler parent

-The service or subscriber or multiservice site scheduler to port scheduler association model allows for multiple services or subscribers or multiservice sites to have independent scheduler policy definitions while the independent schedulers receive bandwidth from the scheduler at the port level.
-By using two-scheduler policies, available egress port bandwidth can be allocated fairly or unfairly depending on the needed behavior.
-Figure 21: Two-scheduler policy model for access ports shows this model.
+The service or multiservice site scheduler to port scheduler association model allows for multiple services or multiservice sites to have independent scheduler policy definitions while the independent schedulers

+Figure 17: Two-scheduler policy model for access ports

 When a two-scheduler policy model is defined, the bandwidth distribution hierarchy allocates the available port bandwidth to the port schedulers based on priority, weights, and rate limits.
-The service or subscriber or multiservice site level schedulers and the policers and queues they service become an extension of this hierarchy.
+The service or multiservice site level schedulers and the policers and queues they service become an extension of this hierarchy.

-Because of the nature of the two-scheduler policy, bandwidth is allocated on a per-service or persubscriber or multiservice site basis as opposed to a per-class basis.
+Because of the nature of the two-scheduler policy, bandwidth is allocated on a per-service or multiservice site basis as opposed to a per-class basis.
 A common use of the two-policy model is for a carrier-of-carriers mode of business. with the goal of a carrier to provide segments of bandwidth to providers who purchase that bandwidth as services.
 While the carrier does not care about the interior services of the provider, it does care how congestion affects the bandwidth allocation to each provider's service.
-As an added benefit, the two-policy approach provides the carrier with the ability to preferentially allocate bandwidth within a service or subscriber or multiservice site context through the service or subscriber or multiservice site level policy, without affecting the overall bandwidth allocation to each service or subscriber or multiservice site.
-Figure 22: Schedulers on SAP or multiservice site receive bandwidth from port priority levels shows a per-service bandwidth allocation using the two-scheduler policy model.
+As an added benefit, the two-policy approach provides the carrier with the ability to preferentially allocate bandwidth within a service or subscriber or multiservice site context through the service or multiservice site level policy, without affecting the overall bandwidth allocation to each service or multiservice site.
+Figure 18: Schedulers on SAP or multiservice site receive bandwidth from port priority levels shows a per-service bandwidth allocation using the two-scheduler policy model.
 While the figure shows services grouped by scheduling priority, it is expected that many service models place the services in a common port priority and use weights to provide a weighted distribution between the service instances.
 Higher weights provide for relatively higher amounts of bandwidth.

-Figure 22: Schedulers on SAP or multiservice site receive bandwidth from port priority levels
+Figure 18: Schedulers on SAP or multiservice site receive bandwidth from port priority levels

-9.1.1.3.1 Direct service or subscriber or multiservice site queue association to port scheduler parents
+8.1.1.2.1 Direct service or multiservice site queue association to port scheduler parents

 The second model of bandwidth allocation on an egress access port is to directly associate a service or subscriber or multiservice site policer or queue to a port-level scheduler.
 This model allows the port scheduler hierarchy to allocate bandwidth on a per class or priority basis to each service or subscriber or multiservice site policer or queue.
 This allows the provider to manage the available egress port bandwidth on a service tier basis ensuring that during egress port congestion, a deterministic behavior is possible from an aggregate perspective.
 While this provides an aggregate bandwidth allocation model, it does not inhibit per-service or per-subscriber or multiservice site queuing.
-Figure 23: Direct service or subscriber or multiservice site association to port scheduler model shows the single, port scheduler policy model.
+Figure 19: Direct service or subscriber or multiservice site association to port scheduler model shows the single, port scheduler policy model.

-Figure 23: Direct service or subscriber or multiservice site association to port scheduler model also shows the optional aggregate rate limiter at the SAP, multiservice site or subscriber or multiservice site level.
+Figure 19: Direct service or subscriber or multiservice site association to port scheduler model also shows the optional aggregate rate limiter at the SAP, multiservice site or subscriber or multiservice site level.
 The aggregate rate limiter is used to define a maximum aggregate bandwidth at which the child queues and policers, if used, can operate.
 While the port-level scheduler is allocating bandwidth to each child queue, the current sum of the bandwidth for the service or subscriber or multiservice site is monitored.
 When the aggregate rate limit is reached, no more bandwidth is allocated to the children associated with the SAP, multiservice site, or subscriber or multiservice site scheduling policies.